Psychometrics: Key concepts

 Key concepts in classical test theory are reliability and validity.
 A reliable measure is one that measures a construct consistently across time, individuals, and situations.
 A valid measure is one that measures what it is intended to measure.
 Reliability is necessary, but not sufficient, for validity.

 Both reliability and validity can be assessed statistically.
 Consistency over repeated measures of the same test can be assessed with the Pearson correlation coefficient, and is often called test-retest reliability.
 Similarly, the equivalence of different versions of the same measure can be indexed by a Pearson correlation, and is called equivalent forms reliability or a similar term.

 Internal consistency, which addresses the homogeneity of a single test form, may be assessed by correlating performance on two halves of a test, which is termed split-half reliability; the value of this Pearson product-moment correlation coefficient for two half-tests is adjusted with the Spearman–Brown prediction formula to correspond to the correlation between two full-length tests.
 Perhaps the most commonly used index of reliability is Cronbach's α, which is equivalent to the mean of all possible split-half coefficients.
-Other approaches include the intra-class correlation, which is the ratio of variance of measurements of a given target to the variance of all targets.
+Other approaches include the intraclass correlation, which is the ratio of variance of measurements of a given target to the variance of all targets.